bevyengine/bevy-website/content/learn/book/getting-started/plugins/_index.md

 ```

 Try running the app again.
 It should do exactly what it did before.
 In the next section, we'll fix the "hello" spam using Resources.

+# Community-made plugins

+Because plugins are easy to intergrate into an existing bevy game structure.
+You can easily pick and choose plugins that have been made by the community.
+Check out [Bevy Assets](https://bevyengine.org/assets/#assets) to see some of the amazing plugins created by the bevy community.

+If you plan on releasing a plugin yourself, please refer to [Bevy's Plugin Guidelines](https://github.com/bevyengine/bevy/blob/main/docs/plugins_guidelines.md) for guidance.